MisterJimson/beyond/README.md

       ParkDetailViewModel(park, _locator.apiService);
 }
 ```
+You can see above that the HomeViewModel and LoginViewModel don't need any extra arguments, while ParkDetailViewModel needs the Park passed in.
 ## Testing
 Testing is very important in any app designed to scale.
 The below sections go into detail about the different types of testing I recommend for this approach.
 ### Testing Setup